vancluever/terraform-provider-acme/doc/README.md

 using the [`acme_certificate`](resource_acme_certificate.md) resource.
 The initial private key is created using the [`tls_private_key`][resource-tls-private-key] resource, but can be supplied via other means.
-DNS validation is preformed by using [Amazon Route 53][aws-route-53], for which appropriate credentials are assumed to be in your environment.
+DNS validation is performed by using [Amazon Route 53][aws-route-53], for which appropriate credentials are assumed to be in your environment.

 [resource-tls-private-key]: https://www.terraform.io/docs/providers/tls/r/private_key.html